 Today I want to share how to store your emergency preparedness items.
-I met with Eric from Back Stage Pass about seven years ago to do this Food Storage Moms behind the scenes interview.
+I met with Eric from Back Stage Pass about seven years ago to do this Food Storage Moms behind-the-scenes interview.
 I met him at a Down East Blogger Mixer.
 Eric really wanted to show the world what bloggers do every day.
-I was honored that he asked if he could do an interview with Food Storage Moms and to do a YouTube as well.
+I was honored that he asked if he could do an interview with Food Storage Moms and do a YouTube as well.
 He asked why I started Food Storage Moms and why I was so passionate about food storage and emergency preparedness.

-This is my desk area where I write, research and answer questions.
+This is my desk area where I write, research, and answer questions.
 This is an updated post so new followers can see what I do each day and how I store my emergency preparedness items.

-Why I started Food Storage Moms
+Why I Started Food Storage Moms

-I explained the situation when I was about 16 years old and living with an aunt in Illinois and an ice storm hit.
+I explained the situation when I was about 16 years old and living with an aunt in Illinois when an ice storm hit.
 The highways were shut down for two weeks.
 The grocery stores rationed one quart of milk and one pound of hamburger a week per family.
 We were a family of seven (including me).
 My aunt had two cans of food in the cupboard and a new baby without extra formula.
 I vowed that would never happen to me again, or to my family in the future.
 I was scared, I mean really scared.
 So this is why I will never be without extra food.

 I started my blog six years ago to teach the world how to use food storage every day, and to teach the world to be prepared for the unexpected.
 I actually started teaching my neighborhood and friends.
 It’s a way of life for me and it always has been.
 My husband and I have always taken care of ourselves on a shoestring.
 I am a HUGE budgeting person.
 I can make almost everything from scratch.
 I use my food storage every day.